What is Titration?

 - The endpoint (completion) of the reaction should be easily detectable.
 For this purpose, indicators are used which is discussed later.

 - There should not be any side reactions.
-If there is something which makes up the side reactions, that particular component should be removed before the titration process.
+If there is something that makes up the side reactions, that particular component should be removed before the titration process.

-For any titration process, there are some basic definitions which are important.
+For any titration process, there are some basic definitions that are important.

 - Titre or titrate or analytic: This is the solution whose concentration is unknown

 - Titrant: This is the solution whose concentration is known.